albeidaho/seminarpackage/README.md

-# seminarpackage
+# Install seminarpackage on your local computer
-UIdaho 501 seminar package

-HOW TO INSTALL ON YOUR LOCAL COMPUTER:

 # Step 1: install and extract